 What is an Immunologist?

 An immunologist is a specialized medical doctor trained in managing problems related to the immune system, such as allergies and autoimmune diseases.
-Doctors in other fields of medicine refer their patients to immunologists if they suspect their patient’s medical condition has to do with the immune system.

 What does an Immunologist do?